HTTPAPI Working GroupS. Dalal

 Resources are free to define such an increased scope, and usually this scope will be documented by the resource so that consumers of the resource know about the increased scope and can behave accordingly.
 When doing so, it is important to take into account that such increased scoping is invisible for consumers who are unaware of the increased scoping rules.
 This means that these consumers will not be aware of the increased scope, and they will not interpret deprecation information different from its standard meaning (i.e., it applies to the resource only).

 Using such an increased scope still may make sense, as deprecation information is only a hint anyway.
-It is optional information that cannot be depended on, and clients should always be implemented in ways that allow them to function without Deprecation information.
-Increased scope information may help clients to glean additional hints from related resources and, thus, might allow them to implement behavior that allows them to make educated guesses about resources becoming deprecated.
+It is optional information that cannot be depended on, and client applications should always be implemented in ways that allow them to function without Deprecation information.
+Increased scope information may help client application developers to glean additional hints from related resources and, thus, might allow them to implement behavior that allows them to make educated guesses about resources becoming deprecated.

 4. Sunset